SeaDve/seadve.github.io/content/blog/9-gsoc-2023-final-overview/index.md

 ![Old Bustle](old-bustle.png)

-Bustle represents these messages through rows.
-Each row shows the time elapsed since the first message, message path, and message member, which can be the name of the emitted signal or called method.
-On the other hand, each column represents a D-Bus service.
-Bustle draws arrows that transverse these columns to visualize the communication between services and arcs to represent method calls and returns.
-This representation is valuable as, for instance, it can be used to see which services your application talk to and how often, which can be useful when debugging your D-Bus applications, security and performance-wise.
+Bustle represents these messages using a row-based layout.
+Each row is dedicated to displaying the following information: the elapsed time since the first message, the message path, and the member, which could be the name of the emitted signal or invoked method.
+On the other hand, individual columns correspond to distinct D-Bus services.
+Bustle draws arrows that transverse these columns to visualize the communication between services, while arcs represent method invocations and returns.
+This visual paradigm is valuable as, for instance, it can be used to see which services a D-Bus application talks to and how often, which can be handy in debugging, enhancing security, and optimizing performance within the application.

 ## Project Goal